-In general, Participants must come into compliance with revised Standard by time of their next renewal, but no sooner than six months from revision date.
+In general, Participants must come into compliance with the revised Standard by time of their next renewal, but no sooner than 180 calendar days from the publication date.
 In certain cases, the Board may determine that additional time is needed for Participants to come into compliance with changes to the Standard.
 Any such extended timelines shall be incorporated in Appendix E of the published Standard as soon as practically possible.
 Along with the new version, the Project will also publish a summary of the changes made since the last version and a corresponding summary of the rationale for those changes.
 The Project shall also directly email the new Standard and the summary of changes to all stakeholders on its emailing list(s).

-B. Special Revisions to the Non-GMO Project Standard
+7.2 Special Revisions to the Non-GMO Project Standard

-1. Revisions to Appendix B (List of High-Risk Inputs) and Appendix C (List of Monitored-Risk Inputs)
+7.2.1 Revisions to Appendix B (List of High-Risk Inputs) and Appendix C (List of Monitored-Risk Inputs)

-As a mechanism for maintaining accuracy in the Standard with regard to which crops and inputs are at risk for GMO contamination, the SC does have the ability to recommend changes to Appendices B and C (risk lists) between biennial revision processes, and the Board has the authority to approve such changes between comment periods.
+As a mechanism for maintaining accuracy in the Standard with regard to which crops and inputs are at risk for GMO contamination, the SC does have the ability to recommend changes to Appendices B and C (risk lists) between regular revision processes, and the Board has the authority to approve such changes between comment periods.
 Such revisions must adhere to the following guidelines:

 - a.
-A GM crop, input, or other organism shall be added to one of the risk lists if the GM event is: - i. commercialized. - OR - ii. an unapproved event that is detected in the environment, food, or feed supply. - b.
+A GM crop, input, or other organism shall be added to one of the risk lists if the GM event is: - i. commercialized.OR - ii. an unapproved event that is detected in the environment, food, or feed supply. - b.
 Similarly, a GM crop, input, or other organism may be removed from one of the GM risk lists if: - i.
 Sufficient testing of relevant global risk areas demonstrates that the overall level of contamination with the GMO under consideration is consistently well below the relevant Non-GMO Project Standard Action Threshold.

-2. Urgent Standard Revisions
+7.2.2 Urgent Standard Revisions